jmh3434/java-precourse/Precourse Java.md

 ## Quick Sort Example

-Quick Sort is popular and effecient way to sort numbers!
+Quick Sort is a popular and efficient way to sort numbers!

 Let's take an array of integers